flintlib/flint/doc/source/flint.rst

 Since the C types *long* and *unsigned long* do not have a standardized size in practice, FLINT defines *slong* and *ulong* types which are guaranteed to be 32 bits on a 32-bit system and 64 bits on a 64-bit system.
-They are also guaranteed to have the same size as GMP's :type:`mp_limb_t`.
+They are also guaranteed to have the same size as GMP's :type:`ulong`.
 GMP builds with a different limb size configuration are not supported at all.
 For convenience, the macro *FLINT_BITS* specifies the word length (32 or 64) of the system.